 Light – Low to moderate light.
 Arrowhead can handle brighter light levels, but should be kept out of direct sunlight to prevent leaf scorching.

-Water – Water once the top inch of soil it dry.
+Water – Water once the top third of the soil is dry.
 Do not let Arrowhead dry out completely.

 Soil – Moist, well-draining soil.
 If soil is drying out too quickly, add vermiculite to increase water retention or water more frequently.

 Temperature – Keep the temperature between 65° and 75°.
 Don’t expose to temperatures below 50° and protect Arrowhead from drafts.

 Humidity – Arrowhead does well in average home humidity levels, though it will thrive in higher humidity.
 Regular misting, a nearby humidifier or a tray of pebbles and water are all easy ways to increase humidity.